 You can also invest in the Sandbox and Decentraland games by buying their own tokens (SAND or MANA), which can be found in Binance.

 The Mona Lisa example

+There is one important point in all this.
+You know that your Mona Lisa is fake.
 This means you have no proof of authenticity.
 If you’d ever want to sell your painting, you couldn’t prove it’s the one and only Mona Lisa.
 Just because it looks like Mona Lisa, it doesn’t mean people would pay millions of dollars for it.

 Both digital and analog art can be copied.
 Lots of forgeries are being sold in the art industry.
 There are also fake gold and silver bars with copper inside them.
 Anything can be counterfeited.
 What counts is the proof of authenticity and ownership.

-The future of non-fungible tokens
+The future of NFTs

 NFT technology hit the mainstream in 2021.
 It was impossible to avoid the boom.
 There are now thousands of companies working on NFT technology.
 The FIFA example above shows that NFTs will become increasingly visible in the mainstream.

 In fact, the possibilities of this technology are endless.
 The game industry is guaranteed to be one of the future beneficiaries of the technology.
 How would you like the idea of owning all the stuff in your adventure game and being able to bring it into the version of the game as NFTs?
 Soon you’ll be able to sell the diamonds or other items you collect in your mobile game in a cryptocurrency exchange.